davydovanton/AnyBar_rb/README.md

 ## Usage
 ### Application
-You can change bar color from your app using this syntax:
+Change anybar color from app using this syntax:

 ``` ruby
 any_bar = AnyBar::Client.new(port)